jobrajac/ca-es/README.md

 # ca-es
-Cellular Automata through Evolution Strategies and Hebbian Plasticity
+Regeneration and Generalization of Cellular Automata through Evolution Strategies

+Code will be published after the paper has been reviewed.